georgewfraser/vscode-tree-sitter/README.md

-# Tree Sitter for VSCode
+# Tree Sitter for VSCode [Deprecated]

+**With the improving support for custom syntax coloring through language server, this extension is no longer needed**

 This extension gives VSCode support for [tree-sitter](http://tree-sitter.github.io/tree-sitter/) syntax coloring.
 Examples with tree-sitter coloring on the right: